 In Somalia, for example, we are strengthening safeguarding within the education system, and in Nigeria, our entry point has been to work with other organisations to improve child protection networks.
 If after implementing KCS policies and procedures a child has been the victim of abuse by someone within an organisation trusted to serve them, these children now have a safe way of reporting that abuse.
 There will be dedicated staff to whom they can go as a first point of contact, and systems in place that report abusers to the police and bring them to justice.

 The programmes that we support have also resulted in increased awareness at a community level.
-Children and others will better understand child rights and what constitutes inappropriate behaviour, and have a mechanism through which cases of abuse can be reported.
+Children and others will better understand child rights and what constitutes inappropriate behavior, and have a mechanism through which cases of abuse can be reported.

 Some quick facts

 - Keeping Children Safe was established in 2001 specifically to help organisations make sure that children in their care are safe from abuse

 - Today, our training and guidelines safeguard millions of children in almost every country in the world

 - We have almost 100 member organisations in our global network, both very large and very small, including some working in the world’s worst conﬂict and crisis zones

 - We work across all sectors, with all types and sizes of organisations to end child abuse